rakeshl4/rakeshl4.github.io/docs/draft/working_with_structured_data.md

 The key benefit is that the language model understands exactly what information the tool needs and can systematically collect it through natural conversation.

-## Structured Output with AI Agent Framework
+## Structured Output with Agent Framework

-While tool schemas help with function calling, the AI Agent Framework provides an additional capability by enforcing structured output format for the agent's responses themselves.
+While tool schemas help with function calling, the Agent Framework provides an additional capability by enforcing structured output format for the agent's responses themselves.
 This ensures the agent always returns data in a predictable JSON structure, even when not calling tools.

 Let's look at how to implement this using the Microsoft Agent Framework in C#.